eleqtrizit/SystemsDesign/docs/Specifics/Databases.md

 -   A denormalized database under heavy write load might perform worse than its normalized counterpart.

+## Change Control
+### Database Content Control
+Change control for iterative structure releases in a database can be achieved through a combination of version control systems, migration scripts, and database schema management tools.

+#### Version Control Systems
+Version Control Systems (like Git) can be used to keep track of changes made to the database structure.
+Each change to the database structure is committed to the version control system with a description of what was changed, why it was changed, and by whom.
+This allows for easy tracking and rollback of changes if necessary.

+#### Migration Scripts
+Migration scripts are scripts that make changes to the database structure.
+These scripts are written in such a way that they can be run multiple times without causing issues.
+Each script corresponds to a specific change to the database structure.

+#### Database Schema Management Tools
+Database Schema Management Tools can be used to manage and automate the process of applying migration scripts.
+They keep track of which scripts have been run, ensuring that each script is only run once.

+### Database Configuration Control

+This section is weak.
+I'm guessing it is a combination of documentation, config management repo, a tool to deploy the changes, and a tool to test/benchmark the changes before a full roll out versus the existing configuration.

 ## NoSQL
 NoSQL is a collection of data items represented in a **key-value store**, **document store**, **wide column store**, or a **graph database**.
 Data is denormalized, and joins are generally done in the application code.
 Most NoSQL stores lack true ACID transactions and favor [eventual consistency](https://github.com/donnemartin/system-design-primer#eventual-consistency).